What is health? How do you define it?

 Leave aside the differentiation of parts, even the classification of health as emotional, mental, and physical is not totally true.
 These are components which can not be separated – neither in health, nor in disease!

 Factors for Failing Health

-While discussing physical, mental, and emotional health, I did not discuss the causes for the derangement of health.
+While discussing physical, mental, and emotional health, I did not discuss the causes of the derangement of health.
 I left that part because there is hardly any cause which affects one plane without affecting the others.
 Our mind and body are so closely integrated that when one is affected there are bound to be repercussions on the other.
-Let me give some examples to elaborate this.
-Even a small cut in your hand (physical plane) can make you worry (mental plane) about the bleeding or injury in general and can make you angry (emotional plane) with yourself that you were not careful enough.
-Again, mental anxiety (which often results from emotional problems) is a well known cause for peptic ulcers and hypertension.
+Let me give some examples to elaborate on this.
+Even a small cut on your hand (physical plane) can make you worry (mental plane) about the bleeding or injury in general and can make you angry (emotional plane) with yourself that you were not careful enough.
+Again, mental anxiety (which often results from emotional problems) is a well-known cause of peptic ulcers and hypertension.
 These are not isolated examples.
 Nearly every known disease, be it physical or psychological, can be associated with signs and symptoms on the other planes.